 Are you sad or upset after a life change or traumatic event—so sad or upset that it’s been hard to function?
 Do you have frequent anxiety because of something that happened recently?
 Have you or others noticed that you’re acting differently?
-You may be dealing with an adjustment disorder.
+You or a Veteran you know may be dealing with an adjustment disorder.

 Everyone experiences stressful situations in their lives but sometimes an adjustment disorder can make dealing with the stress so difficult it begins to affect everyday activities.

-Some Veterans may experience an adjustment disorder after losing a loved one or someone from their unit, or after losing or changing a job.
-Others may experience an adjustment disorder after separation from family, developing health problems, or some other major change in their lives.
+Some Veterans may experience an adjustment disorder after losing a loved one or someone from their unit.
+Others may experience an adjustment disorder after separation from family, developing health problems, losing or changing jobs, or some other major change in their lives.